onflow/developer-grants/README.md

 ### Who is evaluating them?

 Grant proposals are reviewed and approved by the Developer Grant Committee (DGC).
-As of May 9, 2022, the DGC members are:

-- Alexander Graebe (alx-flw.find#6198)
-- Srinjoy Chakraborty (srinjoyc#4183)
-- Morten Bagai (mortenbagai#9513)

 ### What happens after the application submission?